- Home

 - Should I fix my energy prices?

-In recent months providers have finally started to launch fixed price energy deals, which vanished from the market amid the energy crisis.
-However, many of these tariffs are only available to existing customers and there aren’t any that offer significant discounts on the energy price cap.
+In recent months providers have finally started to launch more competitive price energy deals, which vanished from the market amid the energy crisis.

 Here we answer your questions about your options when it comes to energy tariffs.
 We’ll regularly update this as the news around energy costs changes and it becomes possible to switch to a cheaper tariff.